surreycompsoc/surreycompsoc.github.io/barcrawl.md

 ---
 layout: page
-title: Refresh Barcrawl!
-Feb 7
+title: Finale Barcrawl!
+May 4
+header: Finale Barcrawl
-display_in_sidebar: false
+display_in_sidebar: true
 permalink: /barcrawl/
 ---

 ![Surrey CompSoc at Hari's Bar]({{ "/assets/haris_2k17.jpg" | relative_url }})

-Come along to our next barcrawl, in 3 simple steps!
+**Coming up:** Our Finale Barcrawl!

+Following our **[AGM](/agm)**, we're having one final barcrawl before the new committee takes over!
+We hope you'll come along.

+This one's **fancy dress**!
+It's 'May the Fourth' so maybe you want to go as a Star Wars character, but anything goes!
+The winner receives a alcoholic pitcher in spoons, or two pints of a soft drink of your choice.

 ## Step 1: Buy a ticket!

-Tickets are £7, and include access to all venues (including Citrus at Rubix!) and a variety of alcoholic and non-alcoholic drinks deals.
+Tickets are £4.50 online (or £5 cash), and include access to all venues (including Flirt at Rubix!) and a variety of alcoholic and non-alcoholic drinks deals.

 To purchase, go to the **[Union 'Buy Products' page (link here)](https://www.ussu.co.uk/activity/Pages/BuyProducts.aspx)**.
 Their site is notoriously bad on mobile, so maybe get to a PC to avoid pulling your hair out.
-Log in, and find the 'CompSoc Refresh Barcrawl', add it by pressing the '>' button, and pay securely.
+Log in, and find the 'CompSoc Finale Barcrawl', add it by pressing the '>' button, and pay securely.

 If you get any errors, or the Union website is otherwise playing up, **[message us on Facebook](http://m.me/computingsoc)** and we'll be happy to help you.

-## Step 2: Tell us your shirt size!

-Use **[this Google form (link)](https://goo.gl/forms/avZ1qZR0C3Gj1EI63)** to tell us your size, so we can order you the right shirt.
-Shirts can be collected the day before the crawl (along with voucher books for 'spoons)

-## Step 3: RSVP on Facebook!
+## Step 2: RSVP on Facebook!

-If you haven't already, head to our **[Facebook event (link)](https://www.facebook.com/events/2040169739535382/)** and mark that you're going!
+If you haven't already, head to our **[Facebook event (link)](https://www.facebook.com/events/2060357857575601/)** and mark that you're going!

+## Step 3: Turn up!

+We'll give out wristbands at our AGM or in Hari's on the night, whenever we see you.

 ## Where are we going?

 Here's the plan:

-* Hari's Bar 19:00-19:45
+* Hari's Bar 18:30-19:30 (Arrive before 7 for Happy Hour drinks deals!)
-* Spoons 20:00-21:00
+* Spoons 19:45-20:45
-* Pews 21:15-22:00
+* Pews 21:00-21:45
-* TBC 22:15-23:00
+* Popworld 22:00-23:00
-* Rubix 23:15-02:00
+* Rubix 23:15-03:00

-**We'll see you at 7pm, at Hari's bar**
+**We'll see you at 6.30pm, at Hari's bar**

 *- Your CompSoc committee*